jkurthoconnor/language-specific-problems/exercises/js_functions.md

   7

 Explanation:
   `myValue` does nothing to reassign the globally-scoped `a`.
-Yes, the value to wich `a` points is passed in and incremented by 10, but it is only stored as the function-scoped `b`, with no relation to `a`.
+Yes, the value to which `a` points is passed in and incremented by 10, but it is only stored as the function-scoped `b`, with no relation to `a`.
 Thus, when `a` is logged it remains with its originally assigned value of 7.

 ## Problem 7